-As an exemplary smart building, Salesforce Tower in San Francisco takes sustainability as the main design feature.
-Pelli Clarke & Partners designed the building in a way that tenant’s employees could work wherever in the building thanks to the services supplied.
-They contributed to the building’s performance, functionality, and environmental sustainability by including a converged approach of building management and metering systems.
-This gives the building’s operator the opportunity to collect data and make informed decisions.
+As an exemplary smart building, Salesforce Tower in San Francisco considers sustainability the main design feature.
+Pelli Clarke & Partners designed the building so that tenant employees could work wherever in the building, thanks to the services supplied.
+They contributed to the building’s performance, functionality, and environmental sustainability by including a converged approach to building management and metering systems.
+This allows the building’s operator to collect data and make informed decisions.

 Another significant project that aims for a cutting-edge smart design is Apple Park, located in Cupertino, California.
 It is built by Foster + Partners to be one of the world’s most energy-efficient structures.
 The building has been developed with great respect for the environment, drawing its energy from the sun and bringing the park’s stimulating views and fresh air via its glass façade.
 The temperature within the building is controlled via high-tech ventilation and tubes installed in the ceilings and floors to keep things cool.

 As a result, intelligent buildings are becoming a crucial component of the future in which information technology and human creativity work together.